cscashby/esp32-showcontrol/README.md

 The control box has a small display (0.94-0.96" with 3-4 lines of text) and will display currently playing and next cue, as well as a 'heartbeat' indicator to show QLab is running and accepting network traffic.

+The box wiring is currently soldered wires directly onto pushbuttons and LEDs, and soldered onto the OLED board.
+[Pinouts are documented in a separate file](https://github.com/cscashby/esp32-showcontrol/blob/master/esp32-poe-iso-connections.md).

+NOTE the current codebase for all the features sort of working is in the single esp32-showcontrol.ino file.
+This is being modularised and written in a much better way in the src/ folder, so check that out for the hopefully more decent code.